 2 – Amenities

 Walt Disney World’s value resort hotels don’t deliver many amenities, but they do a great job with those they offer.
 The All-Star Resorts provide free Wi-Fi, complimentary parking at the parks, ATM access, swimming pools, and transportation to the parks.
-If you buy bags of souvenirs that you don’t want to lug around the theme parks, you can ship them to your resort’s gift shop.
 In-room babysitting is available for an extra fee.
 For those celebrating special occasions, cast members can transform your room into a party space with festive decorations.
 Though your amenities at an All-Star Resort are more practical than luxurious, cast members provide them with excellence.

 3 – Recreation

 The recreational offerings at Disney’s All-Star Resorts outshine the most value-rated hotels in the region.
 The huge swimming pools give guests hours of enjoyment in the water, and smaller secondary pools handle the overflow when crowds are large.
 Also, poolside movies are shown in the evening at the Calypso and Fantasia Pools, but the All-Star Sports Resort screens their evening movies on the football field.
 If walking all day in the theme parks doesn’t satisfy your exercise needs, you have plenty of space at these resorts to take a jog, and the kids can burn excess energy at resort playgrounds.